 There's no release date for season 5 yet, but we at least know that the likely ten episodes are pretty far along on its route to Adult Swim in the US and E4 (and later Netflix) in the UK.
 Speaking to Slash Film, co-creator Justin Roiland said while "season 5 is mostly in the can," that "it’s largely dependent on how quick the episodes can get produced."

-Either way, there's a chance we may not have to wait as long between seasons as we have before.
+Either way, it looks like we may not have to wait as long between seasons as we have before.
 Season 3 was delayed for two years, but the wait was even longer due to protracted contract negotiations between Roiland, Harmon and Adult Swim.
 However, the pair's new contract struck in 2018 with the cable network, including at least 70 more episodes, has given them the security to produce episodes better and faster.

 More Rick and Morty coming.
 Looking forward to all the tweets asking where it is! #theydrawingit pic.twitter.com/KZild3B9rPMay 10, 2018